 MARINE ENVIRONMENTAL STUDIES III

-- Assessment: - (a) The semester mark is calculated from the average of 2 tests. - (b) The examination consists of one 3-hour paper. - 2.
-Periods of tuition:
+- I. Assessment: - (a) The semester mark is calculated from the average of 2 tests. - (b) The examination consists of one 3-hour paper. - 2.
+Periods of tuition: - Theory: 2 periods per week - 3.
 Syllabus: Physical meteorology, Synoptic meteorology, Oceanography